planetarysoftware/TSC/TSC-Charter.md

 * Predictability of releases
 * Alignment with Planetary Software’s goals and priorities.

-The TSC and entire technical community will follow any processes as may be specified relating to the intake and license compliance review of contributions.
+The TSC and the entire technical community will follow any processes as may be specified relating to the intake and license compliance review of contributions.

 ## Section 7.
 Voting

-For internal project decisions, Collaborators shall operate under Lazy Consensus.
+For internal project decisions, The TSC shall operate under Lazy Consensus.
 The TSC shall establish appropriate guidelines for implementing Lazy Consensus (e.g. expected notification and review time periods) within the development process.